Destiny's Child: 1990–1997: Early beginnings and Girl's Tyme

-In 1990, Beyoncé Knowles met rapper LaTavia Roberson at an audition for a girl group.
+In 1990, Beyoncé met LaTavia Roberson at an audition for a girl group.
 Based in Houston, Texas, they were joined to a group that performed rapping and dancing.
-Kelly Rowland, who relocated to Knowles' house because of family issues, joined them in 1992.
+Kelly Rowland, who moved into Beyoncé's house because of family issues, joined them in 1992.
 Originally named Girl's Tyme, they were eventually cut down to six members including Támar Davis and sisters Nikki and Nina Taylor.
-With Knowles and Rowland, Girl's Tyme attracted nationwide attention: west-coast R&B producer Arne Frager flew to Houston to see them.
-He brought them to his studio, The Plant Recording Studios, in Northern California, with focus on Knowles' vocals because Frager thought she had personality and the ability to sing.
+With Beyoncé and Rowland, Girl's Tyme attracted nationwide attention: west-coast R&B producer Arne Frager flew to Houston to see them.
+He brought them to his studio, The Plant Recording Studios in Northern California, with focus on Beyoncé's vocals because Frager thought she had personality and the ability to sing.
 With efforts to sign Girl's Tyme to a major record deal, Frager's strategy was to debut the group in Star Search, the biggest talent show on national TV at the time.
-However, they lost the competition because, according to Knowles, their choice of song was wrong; they were actually rapping instead of singing.
+However, they lost the competition because, according to Beyoncé, their choice of song was wrong; they were actually rapping instead of singing.

-Because of the group's defeat, Knowles' father, Mathew, voluntarily dedicated his time to manage them.
+Because of the group's defeat, Beyoncé's father, Mathew Knowles, voluntarily dedicated his time to manage them.
 He decided to cut the original lineup to four, with the removal of Davis and the Taylor sisters and the inclusion of LeToya Luckett in 1993.
-Aside from spending time at their church in Houston, Girl's Tyme practiced in their backyards and at the Headliners Salon, owned by Knowles' mother, Tina.
+Aside from spending time at their church in Houston, Girl's Tyme practiced in their backyards and at the Headliners Salon, owned by Beyoncé's mother, Tina Knowles.
 The group would test routines in the salon, when it was on Montrose Boulevard in Houston, and sometimes would collect tips from the customers.
 Their try-out would be critiqued by the people inside.
 During their school days, Girl's Tyme performed at local gigs.
-When summer came, Mathew Knowles established a "boot camp" to train them in dance and vocal lessons.
+When summer came, Mathew established a "boot camp" to train them in dance and vocal lessons.
 After rigorous training, they began performing as opening acts for established R&B groups of that time such as SWV, Dru Hill and Immature.
-Tina Knowles designed the group's stage attire.
+Tina designed the group's stage attire.